Learn

 6. Check grammar patterns.

-7. Use the cards attached to the Material.
+7. Use cards attached to the Material.

 8. Add or edit a short note for next time.